 Students who have completed the IGCSE or O-level exams have not yet met the requirements for admission at UC Berkeley.
 The university requires further study, either completion of the two-year A-level program with a minimum of three academic exams, the IB diploma program, or another similar academic curriculum.

 Students from countries requiring entry into military service upon completion of secondary education should not submit an application until the obligation has been met.
 UC Berkeley cannot defer admission to a later term.

 Language exam results must be received in the Office of Undergraduate Admissions no later than January prior to the fall semester in which the student wishes to enroll.
-Our code is 4833, same as the SAT.
+Our code is 4833.
 Please contact TOEFL to confirm when your test scores are mailed to campuses.

 Before a U.S. consul will grant a visa, you must prove that you will have sufficient money to meet all your expenses while studying in the United States.
 You must explain the source of your funds and guarantee that you will receive them while at UC Berkeley.

 Unless you are able to provide written evidence demonstrating you have adequate financial resources for the entire time needed to complete your degree program, the consul will not grant a student visa.

 If your country's government limits the amount of money that may be sent to its students in the United States, you should make sure that funds will be available.

 When you leave your country, you must have enough money to: